rajeshjatav1/rajeshjatav1/README.md

 # Rajesh Kumar - Portfolio Overview

 Welcome to my portfolio!
-I am **Rajesh Kumar**, a passionate web developer with nearly **2 years of development experience** specializing in frontend technologies.
+I am **Rajesh Kumar**, a passionate web developer with **2 years of development experience** specializing in frontend technologies.
 This document highlights my technical expertise, work experience, and notable projects.

 ## About Me
 I am a web developer dedicated to creating **responsive, scalable, and user-friendly web applications**.
 My passion lies in building seamless digital experiences using modern frontend technologies.